Cloud-42/terraform-aws-eks/README.md

  * ec2 Launch Template.
  * ASG worker nodes.
  * IAM roles - Control Plane and worker nodes.
  * Security Groups - Control Plane and worker nodes.
+ * CloudWatch log group.

 **Note:**
 The intial release has been tested and works however this module should be considered "under-development" as further updates and improvments are expected.